Frege's theory of types: The open term interpretation

+This interpretation sheds light on a noteworthy relation between function abstraction and quantification.
+Under a correspondence famously discovered by \cite{howard1980formulae} between propositions and types, the terms of the function type can be regarded as proofs of implications.
+Just as simple type theory can be viewed as a generalized form of propositional logic, a more sophisticated framework known as ``constructive type theory''~\citep{martinlof1975intuitionistic} generalizes predicate calculus.
+The theory features dependent types, a constructive extension of Frege's conception of predicates as functions that assign objects to reified truth values.
+From a suitable open term of a type we can always either obtain a value-range term from (\ref{eq:abstraction}) or a quantified term from (\ref{eq:quantifier}), but never both in a single rule.
+In dependent type theory, this conflict is resolved by keeping function abstraction and quantification apart with one rule that at the same time emphasizes both the functionality and generality of an open term:

-This is possible because under the propositions-as-types correspondence quantification $\forall(x : \sigma) P$ can be seen as a generalized function type $(x : \sigma) \to P$ where the image of $a : \sigma$ under any function of this type has type $P[x/a]$. $P$ is thus an indexed family of types that associates every term of a base type to another type.
-For Frege a predicate $P(\xi)$ over the domain of individuals has type $\iota \to o$, or more precisely, we have $x : \iota \vdash P(x) : o$.
-In dependent type theory, we say instead that $P$ has type $\iota \to \mathcal{U}$, where $\mathcal{U}$ is a universe type, a type whose terms are themselves types.
-Clearly, Frege would not be prepared to accept a sophisticated rule such as (\ref{eq:dependentfunc}) were it proposed to him.
-Regardless, looked from this angle, it seems fair to say that the germ of the idea that abstract function terms and quantified sentences can be obtained in parallel from open terms is found in the concept-script.
+Under the propositions-as-types correspondence, quantification $\forall(x : \sigma) f$ can be seen as a generalized type of functions $\funtype{(x : \sigma)}{f}$ whose values for any $a : \sigma$ have type $f[a/x]$.
+Thus, $f$ is an indexed family of types associating every term of a base type to another type.
+This also means that instead of $\hypjdg{x : \iota}{f(x) : o}$, in constructive type theory we require $\hypjdg{x : \iota}{f(x) : \mathcal{U}}$, where $\mathcal{U}$ is a universe type, a type whose terms are themselves types.
+Of~course, I am not suggesting that Frege would be prepared to accept~(\ref{eq:dependentfunc}).
+I doubt he could even make sense of it as a rule of inference in his wildest dreams.
+All I wish to point out is that, since lambda terms are function terms, Frege's struggle with the distinction between function names and Roman markers, which are both here open terms, is finally settled in constructive type theory by keeping functionality on the level of terms and generality on the level of types.